 "The system is working exactly how we planned it to work," Jeff concluded.
 There were a few minor issues with the installation, he said, but everything was rectified without too much fuss.
-Now that it's up and running, the system pretty much runs itself, bringing the Pollards not just savings but earnings on their electricity bill.
+Now that it's up and going the system pretty much runs itself, bringing the Pollards not just savings but earnings on their electricity bill.

 Adrian Shand: The Off-Grid Redflow ZCell

 The second battery installation we looked at is a far cry from Jeff's suburban Sydney home.
 Adrian Shand and his partner live in an old stone cottage in Central Victoria, some ways north of Ballarat.
-The remote property is entirely disconnected from the grid, which means Adrian has to generate all the electricity the home uses on site.
+The remote property is entirely disconnected from the grid, meaning Adrian has to generate all the electricity the home uses on site.

-As the property has always been off-grid, the ZCell isn't Adrian's first battery.
-Previously they were using a 1.5kWh lead-acid battery that was inherited with the house, along with a backup petrol generator.
-The upgrade in storage capacity has been pretty dramatic, however, with the old lead-acid battery being replaced by not one ZCell but two, with a total capacity of 20kWh.
+As his property has always been off-grid, the ZCell isn't Adrian's first battery.
+Previously they were using a 1.5kWh lead-acid battery that had come with the house, along with a backup petrol generator.
+The upgrade in storage capacity has been pretty dramatic, with the old battery being replaced by not one ZCell but two, with a total capacity of 20kWh.

-The installation, which went in around three months ago, cost around $56,000 including solar panels, cables and inverters -- the whole package.
-To most people it would sound prohibitively expensive, until you realise that the cost of getting a house like Adrian's connected to the grid would cost around $200,000.
-In this case, investing in the robust battery system is a far more cost-effective solution.
-While the house had existing solar and a battery, Adrian decided to treat everything as a brand new installation, upgrading almost everything including the solar panels and the cabling.
+The installation, which went in around three months ago, cost around $56,000 including solar panels, cables and inverters - the whole package.
+To most people this figure must sound prohibitively expensive, until you compare it to the cost of getting a house like Adrian's connected to the grid, a project that would cost around $200,000 even without factoring in the bills that come after.

 "Saying that, we are early adopters and we do understand that we've picked up a technology that is in its infancy, but as the chemistry goes the zinc-bromide is just offering much better theoretical output and stability."

-He has one other warning for people looking to install a ZCell at their own home -- they do make some noise.
-He describes it like a fridge's hum, but with a more 'gurgling' quality of noise.
+He has one other warning for people looking to install a ZCell at their own home - they do make some noise.
+He describes it to be like a fridge's hum, but with a more 'gurgling' quality of noise.
 It's not a problem when the batteries have their own enclosure on the property, but it might cause some issues for people looking to situate the batteries in or close to their homes.

 For Adrian, however, living off-grid is perfect.
 "I didn't realise this would be such a big deal for me, but I go to the letterbox and I don't receive any bills," Adrian explained.
 "There's not this sort of constant demand on your finances.
 It's a small thing, but it really does make you feel like you're doing things the way you want to do them."